vectos/vectos.github.io/posts/2017-05-16-telegram-bot-in-functional-scala.md

 - We need a parser which extracts the actual command as a case class (we’ve used coded that as a Parser[A])
 - There is a choice between multiple handlers.
 Whenever the parsing succeeds it should continue with the supplied function (which has the extracted command and performs database queries) and when it fails to parse, it should try the next handler
 - We have branching in our command handling.
 The entered command might a good one, or one which will fail.
 We need to verify that by using assertions or database queries.
-In the end the format of result will be the same (A user expects a message what his command did)
+In the end, the format of the result will be the same (A user expects a message what his command did)

 #### Partial functions